jkrLab/HiHiC/README.md

-3. Create a symbolic link from the Juicer Tools JAR in the Docker workspace to the HiHiC directory.
+### Step 3.
+Create a symbolic link from the Juicer Tools JAR in the Docker workspace to the HiHiC directory.

 ```